axllent/silverstripe-auto-delete/README.md

 ## Notes

 Auto-delete cannot recursively delete a `$has_many` objects, as it will only delete if the object is no longer linked to any other DataObject.
+If you wish to recursively delete objects then you should do that manually via `onBeforeDelete()` or `'onAfterDelete()`.

 ## Requirements